Power Query date format (How to + 5 tricky scenarios)

 Change Locale to Canada

 The yyyy-mm-dd format is the first item in the list of sample inputs (shown in the purple box above).
-This order matches with our example data.
+This order matches our example data.
 Selecting this option generates the correct values for this column.
 Power Query is intelligent enough to recognize the separators and create the correct date.

 yymmdd date format - changed in Power Query